treeumcorp/werf/docs/documentation/pages_en/advanced/ci_cd/werf_in_container/use_docker.md

 ```

 Build your own docker image with werf for this method.
----
-title: Run werf in Github Actions with docker runner
-permalink: advanced/ci_cd/werf_in_container/use_docker_for_github_actions.html
----

-This page is under construction.
 ### Remote docker server

 This method supports only building of dockerfile-images.
 Stapel-images is not supported, because stapel images builder use mounts from host system into docker images.